 Get to know more about the symptoms and management of compartment syndrome by watching the video below from KRS Students' channel:

 Having an open fracture isn't just about physical pain, suffering, and medical expenses, but also the trauma that comes after.
 Therefore, it's crucial to check with your doctor immediately and take action by getting a personal injury attorney.
-If you or a family member ever encounter injury cases such as this near the Sacramento area, you can reach out to me, Ed Smith, at 916.921.6400 and have a free consultation.
+If you or a family member ever encounter injury cases such as this near the Sacramento area, you can reach out to us at 916.921.6400 or 800.404.5400 for free, friendly advice.